Starburst galaxy: Ingredients

 Firstly, a starburst galaxy must have a large supply of gas available to form stars.
-The burst itself may be triggered by a close encounter with another galaxy (such as M81/M82), a collision with another galaxy (such as the Antennae), or by another process which forces material into the centre of the galaxy (such as a stellar bar).
+The burst itself may be triggered by a close encounter with another galaxy (such as M81/M82), a collision with another galaxy (such as the Antennae), or by another process that forces material into the centre of the galaxy (such as a stellar bar).

 The inside of the starburst is quite an extreme environment.
-The large amounts of gas mean that very massive stars are formed.
+The large amounts of gas mean that massive stars are formed.
 Young, hot stars ionize the gas (mainly hydrogen) around them, creating H II regions.
-Groups of very hot stars are known as OB associations.
-These stars burn very bright and very fast, and are quite likely to explode at the end of their lives as supernovae.
+Groups of hot stars are known as OB associations.
+These stars burn bright and fast, and are quite likely to explode at the end of their lives as supernovae.

 After the supernova explosion, the ejected material expands and becomes a supernova remnant.
 These remnants interact with the surrounding environment within the starburst (the interstellar medium) and can be the site of naturally occurring masers.

 Studying nearby starburst galaxies can help us determine the history of galaxy formation and evolution.
-Large numbers of the very distant galaxies seen, for example, in the Hubble Deep Field are known to be starbursts, but they are too far away to be studied in any detail.
+Large numbers of the most distant galaxies seen, for example, in the Hubble Deep Field are known to be starbursts, but they are too far away to be studied in any detail.
 Observing nearby examples and exploring their characteristics can give us an idea of what was happening in the early universe as the light we see from these distant galaxies left them when the universe was much younger (see redshift).
 However, starburst galaxies seem to be quite rare in our local universe, and are more common further away – indicating that there were more of them billions of years ago.
 All galaxies were closer together then, and therefore more likely to be influenced by each other's gravity.
 More frequent encounters produced more starbursts as galactic forms evolved with the expanding universe.